netzke/netzke-core/README.md

 Also, Netzke Core uses some conventions for localizing actions.
 Refer to [Netzke::Core::Actions](http://rdoc.info/github/netzke/netzke-core/Netzke/Core/Actions).

+## Routing

+Any Netzke component can react on a specific hash-route in the URL, which can be achieved by specifying `netzkeRoutes` hash on the client class, similarly to how Ext JS handles routes in its controllers:

+    // e.g. in my_component/client/my_component.js
+    {
+      netzkeRoutes: {
+        'users': 'handleUsers',
+        'users/:id': 'handleUser'
+      },

+      handleUsers: function() {},

+      handleUser: function(userId) {},
+    }

+If a component gets loaded dynamically and it figures out that one of its routes is currently active, it'll trigger the corresponding handler after being rendered.

 ## HAML support (experimental)

 Netzke provides support for HAML templates in case you don't want to put HTML into Ruby files.